June 16, 2025

 As we conclude our exploration, we are left with more questions than answers, yet enriched by the journey through humanity's ancient past.
 From shamanic rituals to the Stoned Ape Hypothesis, we glimpse the profound interplay between culture, consciousness, and the mysteries of the human mind.

-At Integrative Psych, we are your premier destination for integrative and evidence-based therapy in New York City.
+At Integrative Psych, we are your premier destination for integrative and evidence-based therapy.
 Our team of experienced and compassionate therapists specializes in various mental health services tailored to your unique needs.
 Whether you are seeking assistance with psychodynamic therapy, bipolar disorder, high-functioning anxiety, complex PTSD, or any other mental health concerns, we are here to support you on your healing journey.
 Our expert psychiatrists are here to help you.

 What is Ayahuasca Used For?, NYC | Integrative Psych